 The most important rule to finding balance is to be in-the-moment.
 When you’re working, being in the moment will make you more productive.
 When you’re with your family, being in the moment will help you feel you’ve spent quality time together.
 Don’t stress about your career when you’re with your family.
 Don’t think about all the chores you need to do at home and what’s for dinner when you’re working.
 You have to get good at releasing things and focusing on what is in front of you.
 Practice mindfulness and be in the present.

 Lastly, don’t forget about self-care.
 Taking care of your own needs will help you have the energy you need for both your career and your family.
 Remember to schedule in some “me time”.
 Treat yourself to a bubble bath, a massage, or a cup of tea and a good book.
-Something that makes you feel rested and recharged.
+Don’t let feelings of guilt plague you.
+Something that makes you feel rested and recharged is a good investment for everyone.

 It doesn’t have to be family vs career.
 We are fortunate enough to get to do both.
 It is possible to have both a family and a career all while having balance, but it takes some effort, planning, and adjustment.
 Your work home life balance may shift from week to week and that is natural as things come up.
 That’s okay, balance is also about being flexible.
-Only you can decide what matters most and what a balanced life looks like for you.
+Only you can decide what matters most and what a balanced career woman life looks like for you.
 It is ok to say not to some things and to reconsider you schedule when needed.
-I hope you find the perfect work life balance for you.
+I hope you found these balance career and family tips helpful and that you find the perfect work-life balance for you.